karenjiang94/CSX_450_1_Project_1/README.md

 After creating an account with Amazon Web Services, we will select *EC2* Elastic Cloud Computing to have Amazon reserve a little chunk of computer on their server farm.
 On the left hand side-bar, we will import our key pair we created above.

 Next, we'll be creating our security groups and adding Inbound rules.
+Create a clever name, or at clear and moderately descriptive.
+Like "ucla_data_sci".

 | Type       | Protocol   |  Port Range |  Source      | Description |
 | --- | --- | --- | --- | --- |